UK Drone Operating Categories

 Glossary

-- The UK's independent aviation regulator, overseeing safety, airspace and economic regulation of civil aviation, including drones and other UAS.
+- The Civil Aviation Authority is the UK's independent aviation regulator overseeing safety, airspace and economic regulation of civil aviation.
+Its remit includes drones and other UAS.

 - Operator ID

-- A unique number issued by the CAA to the person or organisation that is legally responsible for a drone or model aircraft; it must be affixed to any aircraft over 250 g or with a camera and is renewable every 12 months.
+- Unique number issued by the CAA to the person or organisation legally responsible for a drone or model aircraft.
+It must be affixed to any aircraft with a camera from 100 g upwards and to all drones at 250 g or more.
+Renew every 12 months.

-- Operations where the pilot no longer has direct visual contact with the aircraft; permitted only under a Specific Category UK SORA Operational Authorisation with suitable mitigations such as detect-and-avoid.
+- Flights conducted without direct visual contact between the pilot and aircraft.
+Allowed only under a Specific Category UK SORA authorisation with mitigations such as detect-and-avoid.

-- NOTAM (Notice to Airmen / Notice to Air Missions)
+- Notice to Airmen / Notice to Air Missions (NOTAM)

 - Drone Assist / Altitude Angel Drone Safety Map

-- GVC (General Visual Line of Sight Certificate)
+- General Visual Line of Sight Certificate (GVC)

-- The primary CAA qualification for Specific Category drone operations, required for most commercial flights under an Operational Authorisation.
-The GVC covers practical and theoretical aspects of safe VLOS flying.
+- Main CAA qualification for Specific Category drone operations.
+Covers practical and theoretical aspects of safe VLOS flying.

 - Assemblies of People

-- Large gatherings where people cannot move away quickly in the event of an incident, such as concerts, festivals, sporting events, demonstrations, or crowded streets.
-Drone flights over or close to assemblies are heavily restricted or prohibited.
+- Large gatherings where people cannot move away quickly in the event of an incident, such as concerts or sporting events.
+Drone flights over or near assemblies are heavily restricted or prohibited.

 - Remote Pilot Certificate

-- A formal qualification required for some advanced Specific Category or Certified Category drone operations, typically involving more complex risk or airspace scenarios.
+- Qualification required for some advanced Specific or Certified Category operations involving higher risk or complex airspace.
+It demonstrates competence beyond basic Open Category requirements.

 - Drone and Model Aircraft Code

-- The official UK rules and guidance for flying drones and model aircraft safely and legally in the Open Category, covering privacy, safety, and airspace awareness.
-Every pilot should know and follow the Code.
+- Official UK rules and guidance for flying drones and model aircraft safely and legally in the Open Category, covering privacy, safety and airspace awareness.
+Every pilot should follow the Code.

-- A standardised risk assessment published by the UK CAA that allows approved VLOS drone operations within built-up areas under the Specific Category.
+- Standard risk assessment published by the CAA allowing approved VLOS operations in built-up areas under the Specific Category.
+Operators comply with fixed limits and mitigations to fly without submitting a full SORA.

 - Flyer ID

-- Identification number issued by the CAA to a remote pilot that has passed the CAA's online theory test; required before flying any drone ≥ 250 g.
-Valid for five years.
+- Identification number issued by the CAA to a remote pilot who passes the online theory test; required before flying any drone or model aircraft that weighs 100 g or more.
+Valid for five years and strongly recommended for lighter aircraft.

-- Written permission issued by the UK Civil Aviation Authority (CAA) allowing drone flights in the Specific Category, such as PDRA-01 or UK SORA operations.
-The OA sets the limits and safety requirements for your planned activities beyond the Open Category rules.
+- Written permission from the CAA allowing drone flights in the Specific Category, such as PDRA-01 or UK SORA operations.
+It sets the limits and safety requirements beyond the Open Category rules.

-- The UK GDPR is the UK's version of the EU General Data Protection Regulation, governing processing of personal data.
+- The UK's version of the EU GDPR governing the processing of personal data.
+Drone operators must comply when capturing personal data.

 - Official publication containing aeronautical information essential to air navigation, including UK airspace data.